 How to choose a no annual fee credit card

 From low interest rates to rewards, no annual fee credit cards have a variety of attractive features.
-With so many great options, choosing a no annual fee credit card can being difficult.
+With so many great options, choosing a no annual fee credit card can be difficult.
 Here are some tips to help you compare and choose a credit card.

-- Credit card issuer.
+Credit card issuer.
 Personal experience or consumer reviews may sway you toward one particular credit card issuer.
 If you have a favourite bank, look through their no annual fee credit card offerings first.
 It will certainly help you narrow down your options.

-- Interest rate.
+Interest rate.
 Interest rate is often one of the most important determining factors for a credit card, particularly for people who may carry a balance.
 A low interest rate will help you minimize the amount of interest that you pay on the credit card.
 If this is the case for you, pay close attention to the APR of the credit cards you’re comparing.
 Keep in mind that you typically need to have a good credit score to qualify for a low interest rate.

-- Promotional rates.
+Promotional rates.
 The next best thing to not paying an annual fee is not paying any interest.
 Many no annual fee credit cards have promotional interest rates on balance transfers.
 Check out the credit cards with long introductory periods.
 If you qualify, you’ll have several months to enjoy your credit card without paying any interest.
 The promotional period will let you save money on existing credit card debt that you transfer to the card.
 Make sure you also consider the post-promotional interest rate, as this will be the interest rate you pay once your promotional period has ended.

 Credit card rewards.
 Don’t assume that you can’t get great rewards unless you pay a high annual fee.
 Many no annual fee credit cards also have great rewards programs, paying cash, points and miles on qualifying transactions.
 To narrow down your options, consider the type of rewards you prefer to earn.
 Cash is the most versatile, or you may get more benefit if you choose a credit card that pays miles or points.
 Scan the rewards program of each credit card you’re considering and choose the credit card that pays rewards in the categories in which you spend the most.

 Sign-up bonus.
 Many rewards credit cards offer sign-up bonus points for new cardholders.
 Earning the signup bonus is as simple as spending a certain amount of money in the first few months of having your credit card.
 The sign-up bonus alone can push a credit card to the top of your list.
 Keep in mind that you may not be able to earn a sign-up bonus if you already have a credit card with that credit card issuer or if you’ve earned a sign-up bonus within the past few years.

 While a no annual fee credit card lets you avoid one of the fees, there are other credit card fees you should know about.
 The good news is that most of the fees are avoidable.
 Depending on how you use your credit card, you can avoid most of these fees and enjoy your credit card at no cost.

-- Late fee.
+Late fee.
 The terms of your credit card require that you make at least the minimum payment by the due date each month.
 If you’re late or you pay less than the minimum, you’ll be charged a late fee, even if your credit card payment is just a few minutes late.
 The late fee might be as high as $35 depending on whether you have been late in the past six months.
 Paying on time is the only way to avoid a late fee.

-- Returned payment fee.
+Returned payment fee.
 If your bank returns your credit card payment, your credit card issuer will charge a returned payment fee and your payment will still be due.
 The exact fee will vary depending on the credit card issuer.
 To avoid paying a returned payment fee, make sure that you have funds available in your checking account before you write a cheque for your credit card payment.

-- Finance charges.
+Finance charges.
 If you start the billing cycle with a zero balance, you’ll have a certain amount of time, the grace period, to pay your balance in full and avoid interest charges.
 Otherwise, you’ll be hit with interest in the form of a finance charge.
 The finance charge is based on your annual percentage rate and your balance.
 You can avoid a finance charge by paying your full balance each month before the grace period ends.
 (Check your credit card agreement for the length of your grace period).

 Balance transfer fee.
 A balance transfer fee is charged whenever you transfer a balance from one credit card to another.
 The balance transfer fee is either a flat fee or a percentage of the balance that you transfer, whichever is greater.
 For example, your credit card terms may specify that the balance transfer fee is the greater of $5 or 3% of the balance transfer.
 The balance transfer fee is typically unavoidable with balance transfer transactions, even when you have a promotional rate for balance transfers.

-- Cash advance fee.
+Cash advance fee.
 A cash advance fee is assessed on cash advances.
 Depending on your credit card terms, this likely includes ATM withdrawals, transactions that result from overdraft protection, and other cash equivalent transactions like the purchase of a money order or purchase of foreign currency.
 Like the balance transfer fee, the cash advance fee is either a flat fee or a percentage of the cash advance.

-- Foreign transaction fee.
+Foreign transaction fee.
 Using your credit card to make a transaction in something other than Canadian dollars will result in a foreign transaction fee.
 The foreign transaction fee is typically a percentage of the transaction.
 You can avoid a foreign transaction fee on a no annual fee credit card by avoiding transactions in other currencies or by using a credit card that does not charge foreign transaction fees.